 Several messaging systems provide their own proprietary APIs with which the client communicates with the messaging system.

 There are also some standard ways of operating with messaging systems and some emerging standards in this space.

 Let's take a brief look at these:

-JMS is part of Oracle's Java EE specification.
-It's a Java API that encapsulates both message queue and publish-subscribe messaging patterns.
-JMS is a lowest common denominator specification - i.e. it was created to encapsulate common functionality of the already existing messaging systems that were available at the time of its creation.
+It is a Java API that encapsulates both message queue and publish-subscribe messaging patterns.
+It is a lowest common denominator specification - i.e. it was created to encapsulate common functionality of the already existing messaging systems that were available at the time of its creation.

-JMS is a very popular API and is implemented by most messaging systems.
-JMS is only available to clients running Java.
+It is a very popular API and is implemented by most messaging systems.
+It is only available to clients running Java.

-JMS does not define a standard wire format - it only defines a programmatic API so JMS clients and servers from different vendors cannot directly interoperate since each will use the vendor's own internal wire protocol.
+It does not define a standard wire format - it only defines a programmatic API so clients and servers from different vendors cannot directly interoperate since each will use the vendor's own internal wire protocol.

-Apache ActiveMQ Artemis provides a fully compliant JMS 1.1 & 2.0 as well as Jakarta Messaging 2.0 & 3.0.
+Apache ActiveMQ Artemis provides client implementations which are a fully compliant with JMS 1.1 & 2.0 as well as Jakarta Messaging 2.0 & 3.0.